 The Transfer List is for tenants of the Council and other ORAH partners living in social housing in Oxford applying to move to alternative housing.
-Tenants seeking to transfer need to complete a Transfer application form and return the form to their Housing Officer who will complete a Landlord Reference for them.
-To request a Transfer application form tenants should contact their Housing Officer or the Housing Needs Team.
+Tenants seeking to transfer need to complete a Transfer application form (available on the Council website) and their Housing Officer will need to complete a Landlord Reference for them.
+For any queries about applying for a transfer or assistance tenants should contact their Housing Officer or a member of the Housing Needs Team.

 Many tenants seeking to move on the Transfer List are unlikely to receive an offer of housing unless they are in high housing need and some, particularly larger families, may have to wait many years before they are re-housed.
-Tenants should consider other housing options too such as applying for a "mutual exchange".
+Tenants should consider other housing options too such as applying for a mutual exchange as this may be a quicker solution.
 To apply for an exchange tenants should register on-line on the national mutual exchange website www.homeswapper.co.uk or contact their Housing Officer for assistance or more information about how to do this.

-Tenants seeking to downsize to a smaller property or a sheltered property where the property they are leaving can be re-let to a family in housing need are awarded high priority to move on the Transfer List.
-The Council offers financial compensation and assistance to tenants of the Council seeking to downsize (see the leaflet "Incentive Scheme for Council tenants to move into a smaller home" available from the Housing Needs Team or the Council website).
+Tenants seeking to downsize to a smaller property or older persons housing (suitable for households 55+) where the property they are leaving can be re-let to a family in housing need are awarded high priority to move on the Transfer List.
+The Council offers financial compensation and assistance to tenants of the Council seeking to downsize (more information is available on the Council website or from the tenant's Housing Officer or the Housing Needs Team and a call back or home visit can be arranged if required).
 Other ORAH tenants may also be able to get assistance from their own Registered Social housing provider and should check with their Housing Officer.
-Council tenants seeking more information on the help available should contact the Housing Needs Team or their Housing Officer.